gabiudrescu/website/content/post/6-my-toolkit/index.md

 That's why I think it's important to spend some time, everytime you're doing something and question yourself: how is this going to help me in my next endeavour?

-How am I going to replicat
+How am I going to replicate what I'm doing here at other companies and what I can templatize so others can replicate  this success somewhere else?

+Be it another project or another company, one that I will employ me or not.

+# Gabi's toolkit

+During the last 8-10 years, I've been working for various company's and projects and
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyMDk3OTUwNl19
+eyJoaXN0b3J5IjpbMTQ0ODU0NjQ3MF19
 -->